kyma-incubator/examples/personservice/README.md

 * Local:

 `kubectl apply -f mongo-kubernetes-local4.yaml -n personservice`
-`kubectl delete pods -n personservice -l app=personservice`

 * Cluster:

 `kubectl apply -f mongo-kubernetes-cluster4.yaml -n personservice`
-`kubectl delete pods -n personservice -l app=personservice`

 Now you can test the spring application.
 When calling GET /api/v1/person you should receive the following 401 response: